dada-lang/dada/book/src/dyn_tutorial/share.md

 ## Sharing a variable

-We just saw that, if you have joint ownership, then when you assign from one place to another, you just get two references to the same object.
+We just saw that, if you have shared ownership, then when you assign from one place to another, you just get two references to the same object.
 So if we have this program, and we put the cursor after `q = p`...

 ```
 class Point(x, y)